teakopp/kopptails/README.md

+# Kopptails

+Sorry for the pun.

+## What is this?

+An app that will let you manage all sorts of cocktail related knowledge provided by [Cocktail](https://www.thecocktaildb.com/)

-# Getting Started with Create React App
+# Getting Started with Kopptails

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+So most of the scripts are the same.

 In the project directory, you can run: